ryanbasiltrickett/cheat-sheet/Firebase/Firebase Cloud Functions.md

 firebase deploy --only functions
 ```

-Deploy a **specififc** function to Firebase to use from firebase endpoint
+Deploy a **specific** function to Firebase to use from firebase endpoint
 ```bash
 firebase deploy --only functions:functionName
 ```